Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exam-3-review.md

 ## Overview

 Interfaces are a reference type that provide a form of inheritance, similar to classes, but with some key differences in purpose and implementation.
-Interfaces are often named with words ending in the [https://en.wiktionary.org/wiki/-able#Suffix suffix, "able"]].

 ---